AQtive Guard Configuration Reference↑

 orUNICODE

-, the string will be decoded in the corresponding format after being fetched from the secret provider.JSON
+, the string will be decoded in the corresponding format after being fetched from the secret provider.- The keys read when using a

 JSON